 It has been suggested that Matthew came to be ascribed to St Matthew the apostle because Q was based on the apostle’s memories of Jesus’ ministry.
 This theory would explain the famous claim of the early Christian writer Papias (120/130 AD) that St Matthew ‘composed the sayings [of Jesus] in the Hebrew language’ (by which he probably meant Aramaic).

-Mark was probably written by a Latin-speaking Jew around 70 AD.
+Mark was probably written by a Latin-speaking Jew in Rome around 70 AD.
 He was probably called Mark (Marcus in Latin), and he was writing for a mixed Jewish/Gentile community.

 How do we know where the gospel was written?

-- Mark uses several Latin words, including terms which were in use only in the western part of the Roman Empire.
+- Mark incorporates several Latin words into his text, including terms which were in use only in the western part of the Roman Empire.
 His grammar may also indicate that Latin was his first language.
 His Greek is not particularly good.

 - Rome was the only major Christian centre in the western half of the Empire at this time.